Board of Supervisors

 Assurance of Compliance; and

-the grant application and execute the Grant Award Agreement and
+submit the grant application and execute the Grant Award Agreement

-required documents, including any extensions or amendments thereof
+and required documents, including any extensions or amendments

-which would not increase net county cost, contingent upon review and
+thereof which would not increase net county cost, contingent upon

 FUNDING: California Governor’s Office of Emergency Services Victims